Code of Community Standards

 - the severity of any damage, injury, or resultant harm.

-Student Conduct Officials are not bound to the examples below and may vary their decisions based on the educational need of the situation.
-Students, organizations or groups that have violated the Code of Student Conduct are subject to one or more of the following sanctions:
+Community Standards Administrators are not bound to the examples below and may vary their decisions based on the educational need of the situation.
+Students, organizations or groups that have violated the Code of Community Standards are subject to one or more of the following sanctions:

 - Formal Warning is a written notice, that the student has violated College policy and continuation or repetition of prohibited conduct may result in more serious disciplinary action.